 Doctors often simplify this timing by instructing patients to check their sugar level in the blood before meals and at bed time.
 Why would your doctor prescribe these more simplified instructions?
 Checking before meals and at bedtime works well because: It is easier to remember.
 Most people stop what they are doing to eat a meal and are more likely to remember they need to check before than they are to remember 2 hours after eating.

 Bedtime is another time when things slow down and people tend to remember to check their sugar.
 The simplified meal and bedtime method offers the most information with the fewest number of fingerstick checks.
-The blood sugar check two hours after eating a meal is not really necessary because of the timing, occurring so closely to the next meal.
+The blood sugar check two hours after eating a meal is not really necessary because due to the timing, it would occur too close to the next meal.
 For example: if a patient checks their blood sugar before breakfast at 9AM, the next check would be due two hours later, at 11AM.
-If they plan to have lunch at 12 PM and check it 15 minutes before this meal, these last two checks would be very close (within 45 minutes) to each other.
+If they plan to have lunch at 12 PM and check it 15 minutes before this meal, these last two checks would be very close to each other (45 minutes apart).

 The rule of ALTERNATING: